soprafs20-group09/frantic-server/README.md

 ### Acknowledgements

 First of all we want to thank Rulefactory for creating such an amazing game.
 We all had a fun time implementing the game, and also learned a lot.
 Further we would like to thank our tutor Moritz Eck, who always provided useful advice to get cleaner code and more user-friendliness.
-We are also very grateful for our friends and families for testing our game extensively and also providing improvements in terms of user friendlyness
+We are also very grateful for our friends and families for testing our game extensively and also providing improvements in terms of user-friendlyness.